COVID-19 UPDATES & GUIDANCE

 for COMMUNITY-ENGAGED LEARNING

-Drawing on work of colleagues around the country, we have compiled some resources and initial guidance below for faculty teaching community-engaged courses.
+Drawing on work of colleagues around the country, we have also compiled some resources and initial guidance below for faculty teaching community-engaged courses.

 If you are hoping to address community needs arising from the current crisis, the United Way of Northwest Vermont has a volunteer connection page specifically set up for COVID-19 response.